Veselin-Genadiev/NeedForCryptography/README.md

 ==========

 Here is a list of things that will be implemented in the library.
+All of them will have unit tests.
 These who have a suffix "(until June 2nd)" are predictions for "Milestone 1" task of the [Python](http://fmi.py-bg.net/) course at FMI:

 * Common problems: